What is a “real” coding language?

 You do not need to know advanced maths, be a “techie” or a “geek” to learn coding.
 Follow the rules, the syntax of a language or the protocol as the rules are strict but fairly simple especially with HTML and CSS.

-In Part 1 I explore what motivates people to code and how to go about learning to code.
-If you are a little more interested now, you may ask yourself new questions to see if you want to pursue.
+If you are a little more interested now, you may ask yourself new questions to see if you want to pursue this career path.

 Which language should I learn if I want to code?